-Organisational abuse is the mistreatment or abuse or neglect of an adult at risk by a regime or individuals within settings and services that adults at risk live in or use, that violate the person's dignity, resulting in lack of respect for their human rights.
-Institutional abuse occurs when the routines, systems and regimes of an institution result in poor or inadequate standards of care and poor practice which affects the whole setting and denies, restricts or curtails the dignity, privacy, choice, independence or fulfilment of adults at risk.
+Organisational abuse is the mistreatment or abuse or neglect of a vulnerable adult by a regime or individuals within settings and services that vulnerable adults live in or use, that violate the person's dignity, resulting in lack of respect for their human rights.
+Institutional abuse occurs when the routines, systems and regimes of an institution result in poor or inadequate standards of care and poor practice which affects the whole setting and denies, restricts or curtails the dignity, privacy, choice, independence or fulfilment of vulnerable adults.
 Institutional abuse can occur in any setting providing health, education and social care.
 A number of inquiries into care in residential settings have highlighted that institutional abuse is most likely to occur when staff:

 - receive little support from management

 - are inadequately trained

 - are poorly supervised and poorly supported in their work

-- receive inadequate guidance.
+- · receive inadequate guidance.